 Occupational therapy focuses on promoting independence through activities of daily living.

 Individuals with spastic diplegia are generally capable of being very independent because their motor impairments mainly affect their lower limbs.
-This means that they can use their arms to assist with everyday activities such as performing transfers, dressing, and toileting.
+Therefore, they can learn how to use their arms to assist with everyday activities such as performing transfers, dressing, and toileting.

-If motor impairments are more severe, an occupational therapist will teach patients with spastic diplegia how to use mobility aids like walkers, crutches, and/or wheelchairs.
+If motor impairments are more severe, an occupational or physical therapist may teach patients how to use mobility aids like walkers, crutches, and/or wheelchairs.
 Occupational therapists may also educate patients on how to use adaptive equipment, such as a sock aid or leg lifter, to increase their functional independence.

 3. Botox/ Muscle Relaxants

-Orthotics like braces, splints, and casts are designed to help keep the body correctly aligned.
+Orthotics such as braces, splints, and casts are wearable devices that help keep the body correctly aligned.

-Hopefully, this article helped you understand what spastic diplegia is and how to manage it.
+We hope this article helped you understand what spastic diplegia is and how to treat it.
 Good luck!